ous50/ous50.github.io/content/post/installing-fnos-on-pve/index.en.md

 - PVE
 - FnOS
 - NAS
-- IPv6
-lang: en-US

 description:
-  This guide details how to install FnOS on Proxmox VE (tested on PVE 12) and provides key post-installation configurations to ensure functionality and performance.
+  This guide details how to install FnOS on Proxmox VE (tested on PVE 8) and provides key post-installation configurations to ensure functionality and performance.
 ---
 ## Introduction